wp-plugins/custom-avatars-for-comments/readme.txt

 == Changelog ==

 = 0.2.0.0 ( 2010-04-04 ) =
- * The plugin should now work without theme modifications on fresh installs.
+ * The plugin should now work without theme modifications when installed.
 If it does not, your theme is broken, please see the FAQ.
-If you were already using an earlier release of this plugin the automatic display of the select box will be deactivated.
+If you were already using an earlier release of this plugin, the automatic display of the select box will be deactivated.
 You can change that setting on the options page.
- * Add a 'select no avatar' link
+ * Add the option to display a 'select no avatar' button
  * Fix forcing of border color
  * Various code optimizations
 = 0.1.2.4 ( 2010-04-03 ) =